 Have you ever noticed those movie ratings at the end of movie trailers?
-You know, the ones that tell you this documentary film about volunteering for a crane and rig mats company is rated G or that action film is rated R for adult audiences only?
+You know, the ones that tell you this documentary film about volunteering for a law office is rated G or that action film is rated R for adult audiences only?
 Movies that are released in theaters must have ratings accompanying them for one very specific reason: to inform parents of the film's content so they can determine whether or not it's something they can take their child to or allow them to see on their own.

 That's it really.
 Going to the movies as a family isn't like staying at home and playing with doll houses.
 You don't have control of the images on the screen like you do the doll houses in your home.
 When going to the movies you're giving up the control you have over what your children are subjected to and you want to make sure that you don't take them to a movie that has a plot involving a violent bombing of a dental clinic in Whitby Ontario for instance, that's intended for adults only.